Fox hunting: Birds of prey

-In the United Kingdom, since the introduction of the hunting ban, a number of hunts have employed falconers to bring birds of prey to the hunt, due to the exemption in the Hunting Act for falconry.
+In Great Britain, since the introduction of the hunting ban, a number of hunts have employed falconers to bring birds of prey to the hunt, due to the exemption in the Hunting Act for falconry.
 Many experts, such as the Hawk Board, deny that any bird of prey can reasonably be used in the British countryside to kill a fox which has been flushed by (and is being chased by) a pack of hounds.

 Procedure

 Main hunting season

 The main hunting season usually begins in early November, in the northern hemisphere, and in May in the southern hemisphere.

-A hunts begin when the hounds are put, or cast, into a patch of woods or brush where foxes are known to lay up during daylight hours; known as a covert (pronounced cover).
+A hunt begins when the hounds are put, or cast, into a patch of woods or brush where foxes are known to lay up during daylight hours; known as a covert (pronounced "cover").
 If the pack manages to pick up the scent of a fox, they will track it for as long as they are able.
 Scenting can be affected by temperature, humidity, and other factors.
+If the hounds lose the scent, a check occurs.

 The hounds pursue the trail of the fox and the riders follow, by the most direct route possible.
-This may involve very athletic skill on the part of horse and rider, and fox hunting is the origin of some traditional equestrian sports including steeplechase and point to point racing.
+This may involve very athletic skill on the part of horse and rider, and fox hunting has given birth to some traditional equestrian sports including steeplechase and point-to-point racing.

 The hunt continues until either the fox goes to ground (evades the hounds and takes refuge in a burrow or den) or is overtaken and usually killed by the hounds.